7 Best Teas for Mind-Body Relaxation: 2022

 • It helps improve your sleep quality which, trust me, is the biggest problem for anxious insomniac people like me.

-Read More 10 Best Teas for Anxiety and Depression: 2022
+Read More 7 Best Teas for Bronchitis: 2022

 A study in Taiwan found that new mothers who drank a cup (250 mL) of lavender tea each day for two weeks while inhaling the tea’s aroma helped improve their moods and replace fatigue with relaxation.
 However, after four weeks, the effects of the tea grew faint.